No results were found...

 • The game encourages brand interaction and stands out among all the standard promo messages

-• The email contains clear instructions which ensure recipients know how to participate
+• The email contains clear instructions that ensure recipients know how to participate

 • It highlights why people should take part, which is to access bigger discounts